m.Stock by Mirae AssetOpen Demat Account

 FAQ

 There are many online training platforms available, each of which has its own pros and cons.
 You must choose a platform based on your specific requirements and preferences.
-You can choose a platform like m.Stock, which offers you a fast, easy and seamless trading experience at zero brokerage fees.
+You can choose a platform like m.Stock, which offers you a fast, easy and seamless trading experience at low brokerage fees.